ohhappylife/ETLCFA/README.md

 - The pipeline does not store logs (Partially Fixed  as of Sept 8 2022 : ONLY critical issues and errors are stored into log files).
 - As it utilizes default list of stopwords from NLTK, not all stopwords might be removed during the process.
 - Stores login credentials into codes can increase chance of data breach.
+- Currently, the user needs to set 15 + AWS S3 buckets and hard code bucket name to store the data.
+This will be fixed by parameterize the bucket name.

 ## Limitations
 - Some sources provide limited information